aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 ## Or: Why That "Quick Fix" Costs $50K/Month

 **In 2019, a fintech startup discovered that their "free" data pipeline was costing $340,000 per month in engineer time alone.
 The actual cloud bill was $12K.
-The debugging, maintenance, and firefighting?
-That was the real number.**
+The debugging, maintenance, and firefighting was the real number.**

 Welcome to the economics chapter.
-The one your CFO needs to read, your engineering manager needs to quote, and you need to internalize before your next "quick fix" becomes a permanent fixture in your production system.
+This is the one you can hand to your CFO (or if you ARE a CFO, welcome!), your engineering manager needs to quote, and you need to internalize before your next "quick fix" becomes a permanent fixture in your production system.

-I'm going to show you where money actually goes in data systems, because the visible costs—the ones that show up on your AWS bill—are like the tip of an iceberg.
+Normally, in an engineering heavy book like this, money is the last thing people think about.
+But money == resources == human beings being able to work on cool things instead of debugging the same problem for the thousandth time because you didn't have the time to fix the last one properly.
+And, worst of all, the bill you see (the line items on your hyperscale cloud bill) are the tip of an iceberg.
 The part that sinks ships is underwater.

 ## 4.1 The Iceberg of Data Costs